While the wind-down of the pandemic has meant a return to increased activity for many people, for some it’s also meant a return to more physical pain.

-The need for Stevens Point Orthopedics to delay non-critical surgeries because of the COVID-19 virus has meant that some individuals, who were counting on surgery to relieve their pain, are faced with the prospect of dealing with that pain for an extended amount of time.
+Because some surgeries, especially non-essential procedures, may be backed up because of pandemic-related postponements, patients who were counting on surgery to relieve their pain may be faced with the prospect of dealing with that pain for an extended amount of time.

 If you’re faced with an extended period of dealing with pain, here are some things to try that could help.

-Yes, it’s important to stay active and yes, an extended period of doing nothing but rest may be detrimental in the long run, but if you’re in pain, there’s something to be said for just relaxing for the time being.
+Yes, it’s important to stay active, but if you’re in pain, there’s something to be said for just relaxing for the time being.

 This is especially helpful after being on your feet for a while.
 Try spacing your daily activities throughout the day to allow for periods of rest.